-- 8) District -vs- Categorical/Grant Money This dynamic seems to have contributed to a perceptual divide between the "haves and have nots" within certain areas of the college, and a silo-ing effect of sorts.
-Efforts are being made to have Student Services and Academic Affairs work more closely on projects to avoid some of this, yet other groups as well are impacted and struggling in supporting selective expansion at the college (HR, Facilities, Finance and Administration, etc.) - 9) BOND money is now available for new buildings, facility planning, and technology at the college, in significant amounts, which is badly needed.
-Yet, a recurring paradox is playing out again at SRJC: If you don't have enough money to have support staff and people to work in the buildings, or maintain them, or to integrate technology projects, how can you plan appropriately? - 10) Other SHS Department Fiscal: MAA funding has dropped due to a change in Federal and State reimbursement policies/procedures.
+- acute housing crisis related to local wildfires/loss of housing - the pipeline of high school students is shrinking. - 4) The college's status with the Accreditation Commission is precarious, flagged as being at risk financially, with less than a 5% reserve balance anticipated.
+Temporary relief for disaster/post fire stabilization funding (2-3 years) - 5) Additional course section cuts to address the District's fiscal infrastructure problem, may result in additional drops in enrollment. - 6) Employee paid retirement benefits are increasing dramatically, as they are being phased in over the next 5 years.
+This has a significant impact on the budget District, Health Fee, categorical/grant programs, everyone...
+STRS was 8.5% in 2013, and is in the process of being phased up to 20% by 2020.
+PERS is similar. - 7) New CCC funding formulas emerging dramatic shifts, based on combinations of students with financial aid, graduation/completion rates, with set % for student services with greater local flexibility.
+Start up 20180-2019 - 8) BOND money is now available for new buildings, facility planning, and technology at the college, in significant amounts, which is badly needed.
+Yet, a recurring paradox is playing out again at SRJC: If you don't have enough money to have support staff and people to work in the buildings, or maintain them, or to integrate technology projects, how can you plan appropriately? - 9) Other SHS Department Fiscal: MAA funding has dropped due to a change in Federal and State reimbursement policies/procedures.
+Two grants utilizing Mental Health Services Act state funds are now in place, building infrastructure for mental health treatment outreach and stigma reduction, not for direct SPS services, increasing with the additional outreach and focus.
+Clinical services and health issue outreach has been diminishing, and finding funding sources to support the whole department in a balanced fiscal manner is ideal.
 Other funding sources are relatively small, yet some Equity Funds have been received helping desired student support project work within SHS.
-See Section 2 for more information. - 11) Seems a critical question for the college, and SHS is this: Are we leveled out with enrollment numbers now longitudinally?
+See Section 2 for more information. - 10) Seems a critical question for the college, and SHS is this: Are we leveled out with enrollment numbers now longitudinally?
 If so, we should count on this for a sustainable baseline budget plan, and how do we get there from here?